jdsandifer/blog/content/blog/2024-02-02/index.md

 > If the code isn't perfectly DRY, that's okay.
 Better a little "wet" code than
 > too much coupling that makes the code difficult to change later.

-Side note: For more info about the tradeoff's with DRY code, check out [Avoid Hasty Abstractions (AHA)][kcd-aha]
+Side note: For more info about the tradeoff's with DRY code, check out a different
+acronym: [AHA (Avoid
+Hasty Abstractions)][kcd-aha]

 ## Improve Your Communication Skills

 This is good advice for just about everyone everywhere.
-But in the context of PR reviews, I 'm thinking about 2 specific goals:
+But in the context of PR reviews, I'm thinking about 2 specific goals:

 1. Be consistently respectful (even if you have to be firm)
 1. Be able to clearly share your point of view (even if you don't end up convincing